 - Humanize: That’s right!
-People want to buy from people.
+People want to buy from companies that appear human and not like robots.
 Show photos from your team, behind-the-scenes videos, and have team members interact with the consumers.

 - Amuse: Google Analytics knows how important conversion rate and page optimization is.
 Everyone loves to have a good laugh, and humor can be really powerful for brands if it is implemented at the right time and in a manner that immediately puts a smile on the consumers’ faces.

-- Volunteer: If you or your employees volunteer and made a difference, and post some valuable content about your contribution, l.
+- Volunteer: If you or your employees volunteer and made a difference, and post some valuable content about your contribution.
 Volunteering is always a chance to make your employees feel good about themselves while also enriching your community at the same time.

 If you jump from one purpose to another, it shows a lack of consistency, care, and phoniness.
 This confuses and detaches customers away from your brand.
 You need to support a cause and stick with it!
 Consistent support is a message to your consumers that something is really important for your company!